How, When and Why are Australian's Servicing Their Car

-Firstly, what age of car are these customers driving?
+Firstly, how old are the cars that these customers are driving?
 It’s close to an even split of 40% each for cars that are from new to 4 years old, and cars 5 to 10 years old.
 And to finish the vehicle overview, over 15% of those surveyed have cars that are over 10 years old.

 Whatever the age of their cars, they are being driven quite a lot.
 Over 70% are daily drivers, and 20% drive 2-3 times a week.

-The reason why figures are high could be a result of the large number of vehicles that are new to 5 years old, and therefore still under warranty and adhering to logbook servicing.
+The reason why figures are high could be the result of a large number of vehicles being new to 5 years old, and therefore still under warranty and adhering to logbook servicing.
 But the truth is considerably more a social concern than warranty fear.

-Of the services these car owners are booking, 68% are for logbook servicing, with basic servicing at 32%.
-How reliably are they following the logbook scheduled services?
-Over 70% have never missed a service, while 30% have missed one.
+Of the different types of services available, 68% of these car owners are booking logbook servicing, with basic servicing at 32%.
+How reliable are they following the logbook scheduled services?
+Over 70% have never missed a service, while 30% have missed at least one.

-For those admitting to skipping a logbook service, 23% blamed being busy, and 17% forgot that it was due.
+For those who admitted to skipping a logbook service, 23% blamed being busy, and 17% forgot that it was due.
 For the rest, a whopping 60%, the reason they skipped a service was due to financial concerns.
-Given that so many opted for safety as the primary reason for servicing their car, then missing a service must be a difficult decision to make.
+Given that so many opted for safety as the primary reason for servicing their car, missing a service must be a difficult decision to make.

 As to how many car owners still followed the logbook service schedule, it was a resounding yes, to the tune of 84%.
 The remaining 16% are probably those that own older cars, and have slipped past the time or mileage of having to follow the logbook recommendations.